JereKuusela/valheim-world_edit_commands/README.md

 `tweak_dungeon`:

-- `enter_hover=text`: Changes the hover text of the dungeon entrance.
-Use _ as the space.
+- `enter_hover="text"`: Changes the hover text of the dungeon entrance.
+Put " around the value if you use spaces.
-- `enter_text=text`: Changes the text after entering the dungeon.
-Use _ as the space.
+- `enter_text="text"`: Changes the text after entering the dungeon.
+Put " around the value if you use spaces.
-- `exit_hover=text`: Changes the hover text of the dungeon exut.
-Use _ as the space.
+- `exit_hover="text"`: Changes the hover text of the dungeon exut.
+Put " around the value if you use spaces.
-- `exit_text=text`: Changes the text after exiting the dungeon.
-Use _ as the space.
+- `exit_text="text"`: Changes the text after exiting the dungeon.
+Put " around the value if you use spaces.
 - `weather=id`: Replaced the dungeon environment.

 `tweak_fireplace`: